amitmohapatra/UrlLookup/README.md

      * uWSGI also helps in process label load balancing.
      * if we want datacenter basis load balance the we can use f5 or netscalar.
      * we can use newrelic to monitor the server.
+     * circuit braker pattern also helps in microservice architecture.

   What are some strategies you might use to update the service with new URLs :

      * messaging queues.
      * make sure when queue producer enter the data into db both hash value and url both are unique. which currently i made in this project.
      * load balancer also help to distribute the load.
+     * circuit braker pattern also helps in microservice architecture.

   Testing: